1. What is Kentucky Foreign LLC Registration?

 C) EIN and banking

-Registering as a foreign LLC in Kentucky does not create a new legal entity.
-Most foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
+Registering as a Foreign LLC in Kentucky does not create a new legal entity.
+Most Foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
 A new EIN is generally not required.

 Banks may request the following documentation for Kentucky-related accounts or operations: